 - 1/2 stick unsalted butter, chilled

-1 Trim away any excess fat from the chicken breasts.
-Cut away the tenderloins and save for a different use.
-Carefully slice each breast in half horizontally.
-Put the chicken cutlets between two sheets of plastic wrap or wax paper and pound to an even thickness of about 1/8-inch.
+1 Pound chicken cutlets to 1/8-inch thickness: Put the chicken cutlets between two sheets of plastic wrap or wax paper and pound to an even thickness of about 1/8-inch.
 Sprinkle with freshly ground black pepper.

-2 Melt butter in a large sauté pan on medium heat.
+2 Fry sage leaves in butter: Melt butter in a large sauté pan on medium heat.
 Once the butter starts to foam, add the sage leaves to the pan and cook them for a minute or two, turning them half way through the cooking.
 Remove them from the pan.

-3 Place fried sage leaf on each chicken cutlet and wrap with a thin layer of prosciutto.
+3 Place one or two fried sage leaves on each chicken cutlet and wrap with a thin layer of prosciutto.

-5 Preheat the oven broiler.
+5 Cover with slice of cheese, then broil: Preheat the oven broiler.
 Arrange the chicken cutlets on a baking sheet and cover each cutlet with a slice of cheese.
 Place under the broiler just until the cheese melts, about a minute.